esridc/hub-embeds/README.md

 To use, build the URL for the component you want, then use a Page iFrame card.

+These components are currently _in development_ and [feedback](https://github.com/esridc/hub-embed/issues) is very welcome.

 ## Tables

 Embed Base URL: `http://esridc.github.io/hub-embed/hub-embed-table.html`